 Using our 3D Printers

-To use one of our 3D printers, flll out a printing request form or bring your file to the Tech Help Desk on a USB drive.
-Please keep the following things in mind before you submit your request:
+To use one of our 3D printers, fill out a printing request form.
+Before you submit your request, keep the following rules in mind:

 - Files should be in STL format (.stl).

 - Our printer can accommodate files up to 10” x 8” x 8”.

 - A maximum of four hours is allowed for each print job.

 - We cannot accommodate requests for specific colors.